In a contact center, it’s important to carefully plan how agents’ time is utilized to optimize time spent with customers.

 Select Save rule

-Follow forecast: Schedules activities according to forecasted demand.
+Follow forecast: Schedules activities according to the forecasted demand within Business Hours.

 This ensures you have the right level of coverage to serve your customers and meet your SLAs.

-Fixed staffing: Manually specifies the number of agents needed at certain times.
+Fixed staffing: Manually specify the number of agents needed at certain times.

 This is helpful if you have required specific staffing levels for activities that aren't linked directly to queues.

-Allocate time: Specifies the amount of time that should be spent on a specific activity.
+Allocate time: Specifies the amount of time that should be spent on an activity.

 You can choose to share this requirement across the team, or set it as an individual target.